The Policy Making Process

-This module builds upon Social Policy 1, taking a more contemporary perspective.
+This module builds upon the module 'The Policy Making Process', taking a more contemporary perspective.
 For example, it looks at the way fatherhood has become an increasingly significant issue in the making of social policy.

 The module aims to provide you with a firm grounding in sociological substantive and factual knowledge, help build interpretive capacity, and encourage the development of evaluative thought.
 You will also be encouraged to develop a range of allied transferable skills.
 Teaching will include formal delivery of material via lectures, supported by online materials, alongside seminars, for which you will be expected to prepare and in which you will be expected to actively participate.
 Tutorials will give you the opportunity to speak one-to-one to members of the teaching team to discuss any issues, questions or queries they have pertaining to aspects of their learning and development.

 This module shows how policy is shaped, influenced and translated and enacted in a range of organisations, professions, and contexts, and how this can enhance employability and employment opportunities for graduates of this course.